decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - Ciphersuite_ID (REQUIRED), octet string.
 The unique ID of the ciphersuite.
 - H_s (REQUIRED), point of G1.
 The generator for the blinding value of the signature.
 - H_d (REQUIRED), point of G1.
 The generator used to sign the signature domain.

+Definitions:

+- L, is the non-negative integer representing the number of messages to be signed e.g length(msg_1,...,msg_L)
+- R, is the non-negative integer representing the number of revealed messages e.g length(RevealedIndexes)

 Outputs: